manas15/try-on/README.md

 # LiveLook — Real-Time Virtual Try-On

+At Google I/O 2026, Demis Hassabis highlighted DeepMind's focus on World Models as a critical step toward AGI.
+With real-time video editing via natural language already here, it got me thinking about the immediate applications for entirely new, dynamic user interfaces — and the fitting room was the first thing that came to mind.

 What if we could replace crowded, busy fitting rooms in retail stores with intelligent screens?

 **LiveLook** is a real-time virtual try-on app that completely changes the browsing experience.
 It uses real-time video diffusion to render garments onto you — live, as you move.

 ## How It Works